openshift/installer/docs/user/openstack/install_upi.md

 You are free to choose any storage you want.
 For example:

-* Swift Object Storage
+- Swift Object Storage
   Create the `<container_name>` container and upload the `bootstrap.ign` file:

   ```sh
   $ swift upload <container_name> bootstrap.ign
   ```

   Make the container accessible:

   ```sh
   $ swift post <container_name> --read-acl ".r:*,.rlistings"
   ```

   Get the `StorageURL` from the output:

   ```sh
   $ swift stat -v
   ```

-* Amazon S3
+- Amazon S3
-* Internal HTTP server inside your organisation
+- Internal HTTP server inside your organisation
-* A short-lived Nova server in `$INFRA_ID-nodes` hosting the file for bootstrapping
+- A short-lived Nova server in `$INFRA_ID-nodes` hosting the file for bootstrapping

 In this guide, we will assume the file is at the following URL:

 https://static.example.com/bootstrap.ign

-**NOTE**: In case the Swift object storage option was chosen the URL will have the following format: `<StorageURL>/<container_name>/bootstrap.ign`
+**NOTE:** In case the Swift object storage option was chosen the URL will have the following format: `<StorageURL>/<container_name>/bootstrap.ign`

-**IMPORTANT**: The `bootstrap.ign` contains sensitive information such as your `clouds.yaml` credentials and TLS certificates.
+**IMPORTANT:** The `bootstrap.ign` contains sensitive information such as your `clouds.yaml` credentials and TLS certificates.
 It should **not** be accessible to the public!
 It will only be used once during the Nova boot of the Bootstrap server.
 We strongly recommend you restrict the access to that server only and delete the file afterwards.

 ### Bootstrap Ignition Shim